Brentwood Church Organized in 1888

 Brentwood Church Reorganized in 1926

-In the summer of 1925, a company was organized at Brentwood.
+Over the years, the church closed as members moved away or quit coming.
+In the summer of 1925, a new company was organized at Brentwood.
 The following year the Brentwood church was reorganized on May 2, 1926, with ten members (Richards, 1926).
 Eugene and Odeen Wakenight were instrumental in establishing the church and Mr. Wakenight served as the elder until his death on September 27, 1927 (Record, 1927; Ancestry, 2014).
 From 1936 to 1946, a branch Sabbath school was held in the home of Retta Nevill (Carroll, 1977).
-In 1959, Mr. and Mrs. Claude Cheney were leading in concentrated efforts in the community around Highway 71 with plans being laid to begin regular meetings in an unused schoolhouse (Green, 1959).
+In 1959, Mr. and Mrs. Claude Cheney were leading in concentrated efforts in the community around Highway 71, with plans being laid to begin regular meetings in an unused schoolhouse (Green, 1959).

 A New Church in 1977